jdriselvato/NDS-Homebrew-Development/examples/raycasting/example_1/README.md

 # Ray Casting Example 1
 In this example we take a single ray from the origin of the screen and calculate the intersection of various objects on screen.
+Again this was ported from an HTML5 example, [source](https://github.com/ncase/sight-and-light/blob/gh-pages/draft1.html).

 # Preview
 [![raycasting_example1](./screenshots/raycasting_example1.gif)]